Ethically Sourced Coffee Beans

 This is just to name a few.
 As a further incentive, many of these farmers and farm workers receive fair pay, as well as access to schools and healthcare.
 All of our Rainforest Alliance coffees are bought from farms that are 100% Rainforest Alliance Certified.
 This includes our Brazilian Rainforest Alliance Coffee, our Guatemalan Rainforest Alliance Coffee, our El Salvador Rainforest Alliance Coffee, and finally our Rainforest Alliance Espresso Roast Coffee.

-With the greatly popular Guatemalan Rainforest Alliance Coffee, in particular, it is important to recognise that in 2012, the country was hit by an epidemic that nearly wiped out all of the coffee plants.
+With the greatly popular Guatemalan Rainforest Alliance Coffee, in particular, it is important to recognise that in 2012, the country was hit by an epidemic that nearly wiped out all of the coffee plants and disrupted the supply chain.
 The disease, known as ‘coffee rust’, rampaged through nearly 70% of all the crops.
-Vital assistance from the Rainforest Alliance, a number of other non-profit organisations, and the United States government, helped to get production up and running again by training farmers in how to treat rust and prevent outbreaks in the future.
+Vital assistance from the Rainforest Alliance, a number of other non-profit organisations, and the United States government, helped to get production up and running again by training coffee farmers in how to treat rust and prevent outbreaks in the future.

-A common misconception in recent years is that any coffee considered to be ‘expensive’ is likewise ethically sourced.
+A common misconception in recent years is that any coffee considered to be ‘expensive’ is likewise ethically sourced and fairtrade coffee.
 This is not necessarily true in all cases.
-Here at The Kent and Sussex Tea and Coffee Company, we deeply care about how, and in what manner, we receive all of our coffee products.
+Here at The Kent and Sussex Tea and Coffee Company, we deeply care about how, and in what manner, we receive all of our coffee products and we practice social responsibility.
 Our section below have been certified as ‘ethical’, but we will always strive for sustainability, no matter the coffee type.
 This means that, when you buy from us, you may rest assured that all possible and necessary precautions have been taken to determine that the ethical practices in place, all the way from plant to cup, meet our personal high standards.